apexpl/apex_v1/docs/install.md

 for you.
 In this case, you should have a hostname, username and password to a private repository.
 You must first add the repository to your system with:

-`php apex.php add_repo HOST USERNAME PASSWORD`
+`./apex add_repo HOST USERNAME PASSWORD`

-Once done, you can go ahead and install your private packages as normal with:  `php apex.php install PACKAGE`
+Once done, you can go ahead and install your private packages as normal with:  `./apex install PACKAGE`